 Fun features like these are definitely appealing, but modern smart home devices like smart plugs, thermostats, and security systems can go a long way in helping seniors stay safe, comfortable, and as independent as possible.

 As a caregiver, worry is a constant companion.
-If you can’t reach your older adult by phone or simply want to check in to make sure they turned off the stove, think about how helpful it would be if a quick glance at your smartphone could ease your mind.
+If you can’t reach your older adult by phone or want to check in to make sure they turned off the stove, think about how helpful it would be if a glance at your smartphone could ease your mind.

 Find out how these innovative smart home devices for seniors can make life safer and more convenient.